Vavilov-Cherenkov radiation for parallel motion in three-dimensional topological insulators: Modified Maxwell Equations

-The boundary conditions for the electric and magnetic fields upon assuming finite time derivatives of the fields in the vicinity of the interface at $x=0$ as well as the noise terms, can be obtained from the modified Maxwell equations (\ref{Gauss B})-(\ref{Ampere-Maxwell}) and the constitutive relations (\ref{Constitutive 1}) and (\ref{Constitutive 2}) lead to the next boundary conditions:
+The boundary conditions for the electric and magnetic fields upon assuming finite-time derivatives of the fields in the vicinity of the interface at $x=0$ as well as the noise terms, can be obtained from the modified Maxwell equations (\ref{Gauss B})--(\ref{Ampere-Maxwell}) and the constitutive relations (\ref{Constitutive 1}) and (\ref{Constitutive 2}) lead to the next boundary conditions:

 for vanishing external sources at the interface, where